MVRonkin/dsatools/README.md

-Digital signal analysis library for python.
+Digital Signal Analysis (DSA) library for python.
 The library includes such methods of signal analysis and signal parameter estimation as arma-based techniques; subspace-based techniques; matrix-pencil-based methods;